percyfal/ratatosk/README.md

 		# Gather targets here
 ```

 If a pipeline config has been loaded, but the user nevertheless wants
 to change program options, the `--custom-config` flag can be used.
-Note then that updating 'parent_task' then is disabled so that program
+Note then that updating `parent_task` then is disabled so that program
 execution order cannot be changed.
+This allows for project-specific
+configuration files that contain metadata information about the
+project itself, as well as allowing for configurations of analysis
+options.

 ## Implementation ##